qub3s/nlp_2025_NiceLovablePeople/README.md

 These scores enrich the input space by telling the model the overall positivity or negativity of a sentence through a statistical approach.
 Keep in mind these scores completely ignore context and are word level features aggregated down to document-level.
 (Note: I used averaging for aggregation over summing because the latter would have given much more weight to longer sentences.)

+I initially used only positive and negative scores in my experiment.
+Adding objective score to the feature space reduced the dev accuracy slightly so ultimately decided to not use the objective score.
+It is unclear what the problem was because multi collinearity is not a problem for deep learning that is why usually more features are better.
+But somehow the objective score feature was adding noise to the model hurting accuracy so it was removed.

 Citation: SentiBERT: A Transferable Transformer-Based Architecture for Compositional Sentiment Semantics: https://aclanthology.org/2020.acl-main.341.pdf